Curve-Labs/backend-challenge/README.md

 ## Reward

-The first successful candidate to complete will receive a **2000 DAI** bounty from Curve Labs as well as a second-round interview with our team.
-We are looking to hire a back-end developer beginning November, 2020, but ongoingly seek out collaborators and contributors regardless.
-Payment of the bounty is contingent on the following conditions being met:
+We will invite the first successful candidate to a second-round interview with our team.

 - The creation of a DAOstack DAO-governed Balancer configurable rights pool scheme where parameters are governable by the DAO.